CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Proposed Method: CHIMERA

-\paragraph{SAP Operation.} The anchor-prompt is incorporated within the all cross-attention layers~\cite{rombach2022high}, where textual semantics directly influence visual features.
-At denoising step, the three embeddings are projected into key–value pairs $(K_A,V_A)$, $(K_B,V_B)$, and $(K_{\mathrm{anc}},V_{\mathrm{anc}})$.
-The anchor projection is concatenated with each endpoint branch as follows:
+\textbf{Anchor-guided Cross-Attention.} SAP injects the anchor-prompt as auxiliary conditioning into the cross-attention, where text tokens directly modulate spatial features.
+At a denoising step $\tau$, the endpoint and anchor embeddings are projected to $(K_A,V_A)$, $(K_B,V_B)$, and $(K_{\mathrm{anc}},V_{\mathrm{anc}})$, and the anchor Key--Value is concatenated to each endpoint branch:

-For semantically similar input pairs, the shared anchor-prompt provides complementary contextual cues that enrich fine-grained consistency, while for heterogeneous pairs, it mitigates semantic drift and promotes balanced blending across domains.

-\paragraph{Denoising Timestep-Aware Schedule.} SAP is activated only during early denoising timesteps as shown in Sec.~\ref{sec:pm}, where the diffusion model establishes the coarse global structure and semantic layout.
-Empirically, extending semantic conditioning to later stages was found to introduce over-smoothing or hallucinations, while restricting SAP to the early stage consistently yielded the most stable and smooth transitions.
-The complete algorithmic formulation is provided in the \textit{Suppl.}
+where $Q$ is the Query from the current diffusion feature and $d$ is the attention dimension.
+This anchor-guided design encourages intermediate features to remain compatible with the semantics shared by both endpoints, reducing drift toward either side.
+We activate SAP only at early denoising timesteps to avoid over-constraining fine details, as validated by the ablation in the \textit{Suppl.}